 The Avocado team is proud to present another release: Avocado 92.0, AKA "Monsters, Inc.", is now available!
+Release documentation: Avocado 92.0

 On the previous version (91.0), Avocado has switched the default runner, from the implementation most people currently use (internally simply called runner), to the newer architecture and implementation called nrunner).